Kimberly-Fasbender/markdoc-starter/pages/design_doc/index.md

 ### Terminology
 - **business process**: A single discernible unit of work, on or with a real world entity (shipment, shipment stop, location profile, etc).

-- **Temporal**: a developer-first, open source platform that ensures the successful execution of services and applications (using workflows)
+- **Temporal**: A developer-first, open source platform that ensures the successful execution of services and applications (using workflows).

-- **workflow**: an orchestrated and repeatable pattern of activity, enabled by the systematic organization of resources into processes that transform materials, provide services, or process information.
+- **workflow**: An orchestrated and repeatable pattern of activity, enabled by the systematic organization of resources into processes that transform materials, provide services, or process information.
 For more detailed information on Temporal workflows see docs [here](https://docs.temporal.io/workflows).

-- **child workflow**: a workflow that has been triggered by another workflow.
+- **child workflow**: A workflow that has been triggered by another workflow.
 The parent workflow it was triggered from may or may not need to wait on this child workflow to complete.

 - **work-session-service (WSS)**: A backend service responsible for creating, managing, and assigning work to be put in front of our end users.